-Advise the individual about the protective effects of the vaccine, the risks of infection and potential complications of disease.
+Advise the individual/carer about the protective effects of the vaccine, the risks of infection and potential complications if not immunised.

-Advise how future immunisation may be accessed if they subsequently decide to receive the vaccine.
+Advise how future immunisation may be accessed if they subsequently decide to receive the COVID-19 vaccine.

 Document advice given and decision reached.